-So if you recognise that any of these apply to you then you need to address them.
+So, if you recognise that any of these things apply to you, try to address them.

-Ok so by now you know that if you get regular bouts of constipation you really need to do something about it.
+So you know that if you get regular bouts of constipation you need to do something about it.

-Not only to prevent back pain but also to keep your body healthy and functioning as it should.
+And not only to prevent back pain, but to also keep your body healthy and functioning as well as it should.

-So try implementing a few of the following tips to get things flowing again!
+So try implementing a few of the following tips to get things moving again.

 Eat More Fiber

-This will both increase the bulk and consistency of your bowel movements which makes it easier to poo.
+As this will both increase the bulk and consistency of your bowel movements, which makes it easier to poo.

-And as it's so easy to fall into the trap of eating too many processed foods a switch to a high fiber diet should make a big difference to most people.
+And as so many of us fall into the trap of eating too many processed foods, a switch to a high fiber diet should make a big difference.

-So to increase your fiber intake try to add some of the following foods to your daily diet:
+So, to increase your fiber intake try to add some of the following foods to your diet: